 There’s nothing better to spend your weekend than at a music festival.
 In Texas, they sure know how to throw a good one.
 Texas is home to some of the best music festivals in the country, spanning every genre from electronic to indie and everything in between.

-Here are 10 great festivals in Texas worth checking out:
+I’ve found 10 great festivals in Texas you should check out:

 1. Old Settler’s Music Festival